nikn04/Projects/Heart Disease Classification/notes.md

     *   We loaded the dataset directly from the UCI Machine Learning Repository using `pd.read_csv()`.
 Since the CSV file lacked a header row, we specified `header=None`.

 3.  **Data Preprocessing and Feature Engineering:**
-    *   We assigned descriptive names to the columns based on the dataset's documentation for clarity.
+    *   Assigned descriptive names to the columns based on the dataset's documentation for clarity.
-    *   We separated the dataset into feature matrix `X` (independent variables) and target variable `y` (dependent variable 'hd' for heart disease).
+    *   Separated the dataset into feature matrix `X` (independent variables) and target variable `y` (dependent variable 'hd' for heart disease).
     *   Explored the data types and unique values in each column.
     *   Utilized one-hot encoding with `pd.get_dummies()` on categorical features (`cp`, `restecg`, `slope`, and `thal`).
 This converts each category into a binary column, preventing the model from assuming ordinal relationships between categories.
     *   Converted the target variable `y` into a binary classification problem (0 for no heart disease, 1 for heart disease).

 4.  **Data Splitting:**
-    *   We split the preprocessed data into training and testing sets using `train_test_split`.
+    *   Split the preprocessed data into training and testing sets using `train_test_split`.
 The `random_state` parameter was set to ensure reproducibility.

 5.  **Model Building and Training:**
-    *   We initialized a `DecisionTreeClassifier` with a specified `random_state` for reproducibility.
+    *   Initialized a `DecisionTreeClassifier` with a specified `random_state` for reproducibility.
-    *   We trained the decision tree model using the training data (`X_train`, `y_train`) with the `.fit()` method.
+    *   Trained the decision tree model using the training data (`X_train`, `y_train`) with the `.fit()` method.

 6.  **Visualization:**
-    *   We visualized the decision tree using `plot_tree`, which provides insights into the model's decision-making process.
+    *   Visualized the decision tree using `plot_tree`, which provides insights into the model's decision-making process.

 7.  **Evaluation and Tuning:**
-    *   We used a confusion matrix to evaluate the performance of the classification model.
+    *   Used a confusion matrix to evaluate the performance of the classification model.
     *   Used cross validation to see how accurate the model is.
     *   Used Grid Search CV to find the best parameters for the model and improve the accuracy.